Indiana voters sort out 'Dante's Inferno' GOP Senate primary

 His campaign slogan is "Defeat the Elite," and he is seen in TV ads drinking beer, firing an AR-15 rifle and donning one of Trump's red "Make America Great Again" hats.

 His campaign even wrote a children's book attacking Messer for selling his family's Indiana home and relocating to the Washington area after his election to Congress.
-But Rokita, who presents himself as a strict fiscal hawk, also drew scrutiny over his use of more than $3 million in public money on self-promotion, as well as allegations that he violated ethics law by doing political work on state time when he was Indiana's secretary of state.
+But Rokita, who presents himself as a strict fiscal hawk, also drew scrutiny over his use of more than $3 million in public money on self-promotion, as well as allegations of ethical improprieties.

 After some early skirmishes with Rokita last summer, Messer tried to rise above the fray, insisting that he was "laser focused" on defeating Donnelly while bemoaning the personal attacks.
 But he shed that approach months ago and is now waging a two-front negative ad campaign against both of his opponents.